 - Adjudication and collection of arrears

 Our experienced attorneys will not only help you enforce court orders, we will help you collect on your family law judgment.
-There are many legal tools our attorneys utilize to force compliance with court orders including filing requests for sanctions and contempt, filing and recording liens, garnishing wages, and levying accounts.
+There are many legal tools our San Diego family law attorneys utilize to force compliance with court orders including filing requests for sanctions and contempt, filing and recording liens, garnishing wages, and levying accounts.
 In most cases, interest accrues on unpaid judgments.

-Our attorneys have experience with enforcement proceedings and collecting on family law judgments, and have structured fee agreements with clients to meet their needs.
+At Wilkinson & Finkbeiner, our post-divorce modifications attorneys in San Diego have experience with enforcement proceedings and collecting on family law judgments, and have structured fee agreements with clients to meet their needs.
 In certain circumstances, we offer a “contingency” fee arrangement, where the client pays no up front attorney fees.
 These arrangements are subject to the California State Bar Rules of Conduct concerning contingency fee arrangements involving family law matters, and may or may not be applicable to your case.

 In other situations, you may be able to apply for reimbursement for attorney fees based on the other party’s breach of your agreement or violation of a court order.
-In those situations, your attorney at Wilkinson & Finkbeiner, LLP will vigorously fight for your right to reimbursement.
+In those situations, your San Diego family law attorney at Wilkinson & Finkbeiner, LLP will vigorously fight for your right to reimbursement.

 Contact a San Diego Post-Divorce Modification Attorney

-For further information or to discuss your child support modification or child custody modification, as well as any other modification issues, we invite you to schedule a confidential consultation with an experienced San Diego post-divorce modification attorney by calling us at 619-284-4113, e-mailing us, visiting us, or filling out our intake form on our Contact Us page.
+For further information or to discuss your child support modification or child custody modification, as well as any other modification issues, we invite you to schedule a confidential consultation with an experienced San Diego post-divorce modification attorney at Wilkinson & Finkbeiner.
+Reach out to our team of attorneys by calling 619-284-4113, e-mailing us, visiting us, or filling out our intake form on our Contact Us page.